Domestic Violence Lawyer San Antonio, TX

 Contact a Qualified Domestic Abuse Lawyer in San Antonio, TX

-At The Castro Law Office, you’ll work with a criminal defense attorney who is committed to securing a favorable outcome on your behalf.
+Our criminal defense attorneys are committed to securing a favorable outcome on your behalf.
 Such outcomes can take many different forms.
 For instance, a “win” in your case could mean all charges dismissed or securing a not-guilty verdict.
 When this isn’t possible, though, a “win” could simply mean avoiding jail time.
 During your consultation, our attorneys will review your case and help you understand your options and possible outcomes.

 Contact us today at (210) 290-9614 to schedule your free consultation.